devnull-cz/c-prog-lang/modules/structures.md

 Note: gcc/Clang has the `-fpack-struct` option that will condense the members at the expense of speed when accessing them.
 Use only when you know what you are doing as it may not be safe on all architectures.

+There is also attribute (or preprocessor `pragma`) than can be used on per structure basis.

 Link: http://www.catb.org/esr/structure-packing/